 Shared Interests and Overlaps

-There are shared interests with Skeletal Biology Structure and Regeneration [SBSR] in the areas of biomechanics and kinematics aspects of joint movement.
-Grant applications that focus on the characteristics of spine and joint movements affected by cartilage degeneration and pain in both human and animal studies may be assigned to SBSR.
-Applications that focus on rehabilitative therapeutic interventions to improve spine and joint function, and biomechanics, rehabilitation after sports injury, ACL or total joint reconstruction, and interventions to decrease chronic back pain in humans may be assigned to MRS.
+There are shared interests with Skeletal Biology Structure and Regeneration [SBSR] in the areas of biomechanics and kinematics aspects of joint movement, as well as identification of imaging biomarkers for musculoskeletal diseases.
+The applications focusing on animal models to evaluate the efficacy and functional outcomes of cell- and molecular-based therapies on joint movement and to identify biological markers for bone and joint diseases are assigned to [SBSR].
+Applications that focus on modeling and rehabilitative therapeutic interventions to improve spine and joint function, and biomechanics may be assigned to MRS.

 There are shared interests with Motor Function, Speech and Rehabilitation [MFSR] in the investigation of preventive and therapeutic interventions for movement, and normal and disordered motor function.
 Grant applications that focus on speech and voice production and function across the lifespan, associated behavioral, anatomical, physiological, neural, hormonal, and genetic factors, swallowing, facial and related movement, acoustic and perceptual aspects of sound production, and related adaptive technologies and prosthetics may be assigned to MFSR.
 Applications that focus on motor control of extremities in humans, body posture balance, locomotion, movement disorders [including motor dyskinesia, paralysis, parkinsonism, repetitive stress injury, spasticity, tremor], physical rehabilitation following disease or injury and related exercise may be assigned to MRS.